-The UCLA Department of Surgery residency program is dedicated to training the next generation of surgeon-leaders by:
+The UCLA General Surgery Residency Training Program is dedicated to training the next generation of surgeon-leaders by:

 In surgical training, there is no substitute for the breadth and depth of clinical experience.
 Residents grow comfortable in the management of both highly complex and common general surgery ailments, as well as the structural determinants of health across patient populations.
 Residents develop expertise in the management of complex disease at UCLA Ronald Reagan Medical Center, the highest ranked medical center on the West Coast and an international referral center.
 They provide the highest-quality care to safety-net patient populations at Olive View Medical Center and Harbor-UCLA Medical Center, two of LA County’s public hospitals, as well as the West Los Angeles VA, the nation’s largest VA medical center.